Revisited functional renormalization group approach for random matrices in the large-$N$ limit: Solving the RG flow in the symmetric phase

 $\bullet$ For $k=8$, we may distinguish two cases.
 In the first one we only consider the effect of double-trace interactions, neglecting the triple trace.
 In the second one, we include the triple-trace interaction.
 For the double-trace approximation, we get only one potential candidate fixed point, for the values:

-with anomalous dimension $\eta_*\approx 0.22$ and critical exponents:
+with anomalous dimension $\eta_*\approx 0.14$ and critical exponents:

 Our expectation about the role of the disconnected interactions seems to be disappointed.
 No significant improvement is observed, for the critical exponent the value is essentially the same as for LPA $k=8$ and $k=10$ truncations, and the value of the coupling $u_{4*}$ is the same as for the LPA.
 The only change is for the second critical exponent, whose value is slightly diminished from their purely local version.
-This, once again, is in complete disagreement with the results of \cite{Eichhorn:2013isa}, and seems to indicate a rapid convergence toward $\theta\approx 1.06$.
+This, once again, is in complete disagreement with the results of \cite{Eichhorn:2013isa}, and seems to indicate a rapid convergence toward $\theta\approx 1.04$.
 This intuition is confirmed taking into account triple-trace interactions.
-We get once again the same fixed point, with $v_{222}=0$ and the same critical exponents.
-Adding this coupling however disturbs the critical exponent $\theta_2$, which becomes $\approx -1.05$, the other ones being essentially unaffected.
+We get once again the same fixed point, with $v_{222}=0$ and the same critical exponent $\theta \approx 1.04$.
 This seems to indicate that triple-trace interactions start to be relevant for $k=10$ truncation, exactly as the double start to be relevant for $k=8$.